majid701/EscPosEncoder/README.md

         .line('A line of normal text)
         .encode()

+### CharSize

+Change the char size.
+Set the size of text, as a multiple of the normal size.
+Width and Height range are 1-8

+    let result = encoder
+        .charSize(5,5)
+        .line('A line of size x 5 text)
+        .charSize(1,1)
+        .line('A line of normal text)
+        .encode()

 ### Barcode

 Print a barcode of a certain symbology.
 The first parameter is the value of the barcode, the second is the symbology and finally the height of the barcode.